 Clinical Scholar Track

-The Clinical Scholar Program (CLINSCHOP) is a specialized, four month experience that offers selected residents interested in a career in academic medicine extra dedicated time for scholarly experiences.
+The Clinical Scholar Program (CLINSCHOP) is a specialized, four month experience that offers selected residents interested in a career in academic medicine extra dedicated time for research.

 *All residents in the residency program may receive up to four weeks in their second year of training for research.
 Additional time—up to four weeks—may be provided based on the resident’s productivity achieved during their initial four weeks of research.